13485 Audit Time Calculation

 This table reflects guidelines provided by IAF to be used for calculating audit time based on number of employees.

 This table represents the size of the organization but once complexity, risk, and nature of the organization are factored into the equation the actual time it takes to audit your organization will most likely vary.
 IAF provides additional guidelines and requirements for considering these factors.

 Is this a transition audit?

 Every certification body (CB) will have their own process for determining audit time.
-Although they way audits are conducted may vary from CB to CB, they are required to meet the IAF requirements to maintain accreditation.
+Although the way audits are conducted may vary from CB to CB, they are required to meet the IAF requirements to maintain accreditation.
 Audit time may fluctuate between the initial, surveillance and recertification audits.
-A certification body could determine after an initial audit that more or less time is required for the surveillance audit.
+A certification body could determine, after an initial audit, that more or less time is required for the surveillance audit.
 Audit time may include remote auditing techniques such as web meetings, teleconferencing, and electronic verification of the client’s processes.
 This is not uncommon for certification bodies, especially for stage one audits.

 Learn More about Audit Types and How They are Executed